Scientific Bombshell As Aging Is Reversed In A Study Hailed As ‘Futuristic’ For Mankind

 “I’d expected to see slowing down of the clock, but not a reversal,” said Dr. Horvath of the results.
 “That felt kind of futuristic.”

 The biological, or epigenetic clock, is a marker of how much damage the body has sustained in its DNA through aging.
 Researchers believe that the thymus might hold the key to anti-aging because of its effect on the immune system.
 The thymus is responsible for turning white blood cells into t-cells, which in turn fight infections and cancer.
-However, the thymus gland degrades with age, and begins to shrink at puberty as levels of human growth hormone fall.
+However, the thymus gland degrades with age and begins to shrink at puberty as levels of human growth hormone fall.

 The issue facing scientists was that stimulating the thymus gland often resulted in diabetes; as a result, those on the trial took two separate medications to combat this possible side effect.

-Ironically, the study was not originally tasked with study anti-aging.
+Ironically, the study was not originally tasked with studying anti-aging.
 Instead, the focus was seeing if thymus tissue could be revived with human growth hormone to stimulate someone’s immune system.
 It was only after the subjects were further tested that the aging reversal was revealed.

 Horvath used four different epigenetic clocks to assess each patient’s biological age and anti-aging results were found with every participant in all four tests.
 Moreover, when six members of the study were tested six months after the trial concluded, the anti-aging effect remained.